 Phrase match: 5%

-I often hear words like on-page SEO v/s off-page SEO, the best way to approach SEO is on-ape SEO and Off-page SEO.
+I often hear words like on-page SEO v/s off-page SEO, the best way to approach SEO is on-page SEO and Off-page SEO.
 They are complementary strategies to improve your authority and website traffic.

-Focusing on user experience and user intent is far more important than satisfying the search engines, but speaking the same language of search engines and easing search engines job can be rewarding with quick ranking.
+Focusing on user experience and user intent is far more important than satisfying the search engines, but speaking the same language of search engines and easing search engines’ jobs can be rewarding with quick ranking.

-Covering more depth on a certain topic with proper keyword research followed up with on-page SEO with primary keyword, secondary keyword and LSI keywords and interlinking all the jobs simplifies your SEO journey.
-So, Technical SEO factors like page speed, cache has to optimize before going for off-page SEO strategies.
+Covering more depth on a specific topic with proper keyword research followed up with on-page SEO with primary, secondary, and LSI keywords and interlinking all the jobs simplifies your SEO journey.
+So, Technical SEO factors like page speed cache have to optimize before going for off-page SEO strategies.

-Off-page SEO can help to make your website authoritative and it can bring traffic to your website.
+Off-page SEO can help make your website authoritative, and it can bring traffic to your website.

-Putting back the focus on users can be useful in the long term and do not try to use any black hat SEO techniques.
+Putting back the focus on users can be helpful in the long term, and do not try to use any black hat SEO techniques.

-There are the best SEO experts in India who can help you out if you are not sure about it and I have written an article on how to choose them.
+There are the best SEO experts in India who can help you out if you are unsure about it, and I have written an article on how to choose them.